bisqwit/password_codecs/README.md

 * punchout-js.cc (C++): A C++ translation of the JavaScript program.
 Completes in 1 minute, while the JavaScript program (run in Node) takes several hours to complete.
 * punchout-output.txt.gz: The output printed by this program.

-## Episode 12: NES Swords & Serpents
+## Season 1 Episode 12: NES Swords & Serpents

 Video link: http://youtu.be/twIR0yE8Ll4
 Episode date: 2016-12-05